 What Papa Helmut Schirmbrand Knows from Practice

 My father is not a theoretician.
-He has spent decades observing lime and zeolite on farms, talking to farmers, and experimenting with these valuable minerals.
+He has spent decades observing lime and zeolite on farms, talking to farmers, and trying out these valuable minerals.

-"A pig's body has to work brutally hard to gain 100 kg as quickly as possible.
-That's why they get nutrient-rich feed every day, and that's why their urine – and slurry – is also very special.
-It's really bad if the pigs have diarrhea – then they don't grow as fast."
+"A pig's body has to work brutally hard to reach 100 kg as quickly as possible.
+That's why they get nutrient-rich feed every day, and that's why their urine – and slurry – is very special.
+It's really bad if pigs have diarrhea – then they don't grow as fast."

-That's the core of it.
+This is the core.
 Growth is everything in pig farming.
-And anything that hinders growth – diarrhea, ammonia in the barn, a weak immune system – costs money.
+And anything that slows down growth – diarrhea, ammonia in the barn, a weak immune system – costs money.
 Lime and zeolite – the clay minerals – intervene precisely there.

-A farmer told us he doesn't want to have to shower every time he comes out of the pigsty.
+A farmer told us that he doesn't want to have to shower every time he comes out of the pigsty.
 So he adds bedding and zeolite.
 It seems to work.
-That's lived practice.
+That's practical experience.

-Anyone using STALLKRAFT bedding in a pigsty for the first time experiences a rapid, noticeable change: the ammonia smell recedes.
+Anyone who uses STALLKRAFT bedding in a pigsty for the first time experiences a quick, noticeable change: the ammonia smell decreases.
 This is no coincidence and no magic – it's physics.
 Clinoptilolite zeolite binds ammonia (NH₃) in its unique pore structure.
 Directly at the source, before it escapes into the air.
 Scientifically proven and practically tested.

 Martin K. puts it succinctly: